Introduction

 remaining process is identical to that of casting aluminum parts.

-A complete die casting cycle can vary from seconds for small components
+A complete die casting cycle can vary from seconds for small

 weighing less than an ounce to three minutes for a casting weighing